Stuttering is a

 The Patient Listener

-By contrast, a patient listener who simply waits, holding space for the stutterer to finish talking, creates a moment of genuine connection where the speaker feels valued.
+By contrast, a patient listener who simply waits, holding space for the stutterer to finish talking, creates a moment of genuine connection where the speaker feels like what they say is meaningful and valuable.

 When the listener’s response is welcoming and unhurried, the speaker’s internal process can keep flowing as they stay connected to themselves and the listener.
 These moments of being truly heard shape how the speaker comes to see themselves, their stuttering, and their place in relationship with others.